Icons remain a hot design trend for 2017.

 Was an AWESOME App - however, as of Fall 2014 Adobe have disconnected the support of Adobe Ideas.

 The work of Mitchell Lonas, Asheville is outstanding.
+When created the gallery thumbnail layout did serve well to deliver the content (may be due for a wee update).
 The website was built under the close direction from the artist.
 It is was very important to Mitchell that his artwork show well.
-As a web designer, it is critical for me to understand my client’s aesthetics.
+As a web designer it is critical for me to understand my clients aesthetics.
+Especially when that website showcases the work of an artist, photographer, or designer.

-Mitchell first request was that his website should be, “user-friendly, and easy to get around.”
-Due to the heavy traffic that Mitchell’s website receives since his work was featured in The Twilight Series (2012) and Architectural Digest (2014).
+Mitchell first request was that his website should be, "user friendly, and easy to get around."
+Due the heavy traffic that Mitchell's website recieves since his work was featured in The Twilight Series (2012) and Architectural Digest (2014).
+As well as being the featured artists for numerous charity events.

 Creating artwork on the iPad feels good.
 After 15 years of becoming a master of drawing with a mouse, I find myself back at the beginning.
 Drawing was my first desire.